 This tip is so important that I wrote a separate post about it: How to Prevent Your Cookies from Spreading

 What if cookies AREN’T spreading?
 Cookies that resist spreading can also be a problem.
 When cookies aren’t spreading, it means that there’s too much dry ingredient (flour) soaking up all the liquid.
 Make sure you are properly measuring your flour.
 When measuring flour, use the spoon & level method.
 Do not scoop the flour out of the container/bag.
 Doing so leaves you with excess flour in the cookie dough.
 If you’re in the middle of baking a batch and the cookies still aren’t spreading, remove them from the oven, and use a spoon to slightly flatten them out before returning them to the oven.
 You can also take your big bowl of cookie dough and microwave it for 10-15 seconds to slightly warm it up before scooping/rolling/baking.
 Warm cookie dough spreads more.
 (This is what I do when I notice my cookies aren’t spreading!)

 3. Temperature is King

 This mainly refers to oven temperature, butter temperature, and egg temperature.
 Cold cookie dough helps too!
 See tip #1.

-Always go with your instincts on this.
-The cookies are done when the edges are set and lightly browned.
-The center of the top can look slightly underbaked if you want a softer cookie, or leave the batch in a little longer until the centers appear “set” for crispier cookies.
-Keep in mind that cookies’ centers will continue to cook for a few minutes while out of the oven cooling.
+Always go with your instincts.
+Cookies are done when the edges are set and lightly browned.
+The top centers can look slightly underbaked if you want a softer cookie.
+For a crispier cookie, bake the batch a little longer until the centers appear “set.”
+But always keep in mind that cookies continue to cook for a couple minutes as they cool on the baking sheet.